DaanVanVugt/tools-for-science/tools.md

 \input{my_orcid.tex}

 ## Now it is your turn!
-* Read 5-10 minutes about each of the programs that interest you
+* Read 5-10 minutes about some of these programs
 * Try one (or a few)
 * Let me know how it goes, and if you find something interesting